-Subjective Party Identifiers 1968-2014 among Sympathizers of Different Swedish identifiers.
+Subjective Party Identifiers 1968-2014 among Sympathizers of Different Swedish Parties (percent)

+Comment: Persons who consider themselves identifiers of a party have been defined as subjective identifiers.
 The results for V-, KD-, MP-, SD- and FI-sympathizers in 2014 are 35, 27, 22, 27 and 43 percent subjective identifiers, respectively.